docsforadobe/premiere-scripting-guide/docs/sequence/sequence.md

 Returns the newly-created [Sequence object](#sequence).

-#### NOTE
+!!! note
     This is not the same as nesting.
 The newly-created sequence is not inserted back into the original sequence.
 To nest, see the example function below.

 **Example**